velexi-corporation/plotly-dash-snippets/snippets/modular-hierarchical-multi-page-apps/README.md

     layout).

     * For pages with subpages, this file should import the callback modules for the subpages.

-Note that callback files should be imported using the `import … as` syntax to avoid namespace collisions:
+      * __Note__.
+If relative imports are used to import the callback modules for subpages, callback modules should be imported using the `import ... as` syntax to avoid namespace collisions:

         ```python
         from .subpage import callbacks as subpage_callbacks
         ```

   * `urls.py` (optional): defines URL routes for subpages.

+    * For pages whose subpages have subpages, this file should import the urls modules for the subpages:

+      * __Note__.
+If relative imports are used to import the urls modules for subpages, urls modules should be imported using the `import ... as` syntax to avoid namespace collisions:

+        ```python
+        from .subpage import urls as subpage_urls
+        ```

 ------------------------------------------------------------------------------